• Skip to primary navigation

 Measure out the amount needed for your waffle maker and pour this amount into the waffle maker.

-Cook per your waffle makers directions.
+Cook per your waffle maker’s directions.

 Waffles made gluten-free and dairy-free and covered with fruits.

-Gluten-Free Pumpkin Spice Waffles
+Gluten-Free Pumpkin Spice Waffles Recipe (Dairy-free)

-Dairy-Free Breakfast Sausage Casserole
+Gluten-Free Dairy-Free Breakfast Casserole (Easy-To-Make)

 Print